Searchingdays/libraries_arduino/README.md

-# some libraries for interfacing with microcontrollers
+# some libraries for interfacing with Arduino microcontrollers